The online Comment window has expired

 • Default_avatar

-Peter Horovitz 10 months ago
+Peter Horovitz about 1 year ago

 My name is Peter Horovitz.
 I am a Wailuku based attorney and live in Makawao.
 While I have many long-term clients and friends who were impacted by the fires, I offer my thoughts on my own behalf.
 I feel all three bills are very good, and each have something to add.
 I would suggest that they be combined as follows: